Want to know what Solar PV is, whether it's right for you and what's involved in buying and owning a Solar PV system?

 The price you are paid for the power you generate will depend on the buyback rate or feed-in tariff in place.
 Most household solar PV installs in Alice Springs have the metering set up so that all the power you generate is recorded separately from the power you consume, so that on your bill you will see your total consumption separate from your total generation.

-Installations done outside of our residential PV incentive program: The current buyback tariff may be obtained from the Power and Water website
+Installations done outside of our residential PV incentive program: The current buyback tariff may be obtained from the Power and Water website.

 Under this scheme, Australian households installing a small scale renewable energy system (such as a solar PV system) are eligible to claim a specific number of Small-scale Technology Certificates (STCs).
-STCs are a tradeable commodity and may placed and sold on the STC market (to the likes of Power & Water Corporation), sold via the STC Clearing House for a fixed price of $40 per STC (excluding GST), or assigned to agents, usually PV system suppliers (such as Conergy or eco-Kinetics), in exchange for an up-front discount on the price of the PV system.
+STCs are a tradeable commodity and may placed and sold on the STC market (to the likes of Power & Water Corporation), sold via the STC Clearing House for a fixed price of $40 per STC (excluding GST), or assigned to agents, usually PV system suppliers in exchange for an up-front discount on the price of the PV system.

 The number of STCs generated by a solar PV system is determined by the capacity of the system, its rated output, the postcode/zone in which it is located and a deeming period, which is an estimate of the number of years the system will generate renewable energy (the average expected life of the system).
 In most cases, the maximum deeming period of 15 years is claimed upfront, but claims can be placed every five years, or even every year.
+The deeming period eligible to claim for may be subject to change in the future.

 Example: STC calculation for a 1.5kW PV system installed in Alice Springs (zone 1, rating 1.622MWh/year) with a deeming period of 15 years: